Habitats and how to create them

 Choose as many food, water and shelter elements as you like to add to your garden.
 By creating habitat, you are helping our native animals and plants thrive in the Inner West!

-To learn more and to join, head to Habitat Stepping Stones and choose Inner West as your council area.
+Join by going to the Habitat Stepping Stones website and choose Inner West as your council area.

 Hollows as Homes